Wavelet scattering transforms in Python with GPU acceleration

 - integrates wavelet scattering in a deep learning architecture, and

 - runs seamlessly on CPU and GPU hardware, with major deep learning APIs, such as PyTorch, TensorFlow, and Jax.

 The Kymatio organization associates the developers of several pre-existing packages for wavelet scattering, including

-The resort to PyTorch tensors as inputs to Kymatio allows the programmer to backpropagate the gradient of wavelet scattering coefficients, thus integrating them within an end-to-end trainable pipeline, such as a deep neural network.
+Interfacing Kymatio into deep learning frameworks allows the programmer to backpropagate the gradient of wavelet scattering coefficients, thus integrating them within an end-to-end trainable pipeline, such as a deep neural network.

 Each of these algorithms is written in a high-level imperative paradigm, making it portable to any Python library for array operations as long as it enables complex-valued linear algebra and a fast Fourier transform (FFT).